A regular column on Treading Lightly Upon The Earth

 Its voluntary driver responds to passengers’ requests by “wiggling” its way from one passenger to the next.

 The results are benefits like less pollution of the atmosphere, quieter roads, no parking problems and consumption of less fossil fuel.

 It begs the question, how feasible is it to set up similar schemes to help us farm our few acres?

 Translate the idea into the farmyard and there are great possibilities.

 Within one localised area, the weather conditions are likely to be identical, so there could be difficulties, with everyone needing their hay cut, their wheat harvested and their straw baled at the same time.

 However, investigation and careful record-keeping could reveal sufficient variation within a few miles to make joint ownership of certain vehicles and types of equipment a feasible option.

-Varying heights above sea-level mean there could be frost pockets that delay the haymaking dates and cause grain to ripen slightly later than on the next property.
+Varying heights above sea level mean there could be frost pockets that delay the haymaking dates and cause the grain to ripen slightly later than on the next property.

 And a day’s difference in ploughing dates is not going to make or break a small farm’s viability.